Buffalo Tail Consulting, LLC

 Integrated care and community-based service models

-Trauma-informed and culturally centered approaches
+Trauma-informed and culturally responsive approaches

-Federal Indian policy and its impacts on Tribal Nations
+Federal Indian policy and its impact

 Historical and intergenerational trauma, including the legacy of federal Indian boarding school policies

-Self-Governance initiatives
+Self-Governance

-Indian Child Welfare policy and compliance
+Indian Child Welfare

 Budget Formulation & Process Support